The Best Thing I Learned From: Andy Dalton

-For the first two weeks, Cincinnati quarterback Andy Dalton has had the hot hand.
+For the first two weeks, quarterback Andy Dalton has had the hot hand.

-“It’s everyone’s dream who plays in this league to win the Super Bowl,” he said after last Thursday’s 34-23 win over Baltimore in the Jungle at Paul Brown Stadium.
+“It’s everyone’s dream who plays in this league to win the Super Bowl,” he said after a 34-23 win with his former Cincinnati Bengals over Baltimore in the Jungle at Paul Brown Stadium.
 “We are off to a good start, but it’s a long season.”

 His throwing hand may be hot, but his left hand is more valuable to him.